padillam2001/cse15l-lab-reports/labreport3.md

 This can be useful if you do not want to include lines that only have partial matches.

-Use 2 - to search for strings without regard for case sensitivity:
+Use 2 - ``-i`` for grep can be used to search for strings without regard for case sensitivity:

 Examples: